- Composition: Classic Cotton – organic (more info below)

 - The artist is paid royalties for every metre printed

-- Produced by Flying Fox Fabrics under license in collaboration with Papulankutja Artists
+- Produced by Flying Fox Fabrics under license from Papulankutja Artists

 Papulankutja Artists is a community-based, not-for-profit Aboriginal Corporation governed by a committee of elected members.